solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 #### Activation

-Registering an Approval Method of type `AUTHY_PUSH` for an Entity will automatically trigger this customer's enrollment at Authy service, provided they have successfully completed their KYC process.
+Registering an ApprovalMethod of type `AUTHY_PUSH` for an Entity will automatically trigger this customer's enrollment at Authy service, provided they have successfully completed their KYC process.
 If the KYC process for this customer is not complete, the automatic enrollment at Authy will be delayed until it is.

-The activation of this Approval Method is controlled by the customer and may or may not require additional setup on their part, depending on whether they have already registered at Authy with the phone number they provided during the KYC process or not.
+The activation of this ApprovalMethod is controlled by the customer and may or may not require additional setup on their part, depending on whether they have already registered at Authy with the phone number they provided during the KYC process or not.